Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 We analyze blood age moments \cite{Sierra2017} to determine stagnant regions with a high residence time (RT).
 Similar to our previous works, \cite{duenas2021comprehensive, duenas2022morphing}, we define the $k$-th age moment as

-where $f(t)$ is the age distribution of the blood and $t$ is simulation time.
-The moment equations of the age distribution were integrated into the solver by including a set of scalarTransport functions in the OpenFOAM case-control dictionary.
+where $f(t)$ is the age distribution of the blood and $t$ is simulation time. \rebuttal{Being the function f(t) the age distribution, m1 is the mean age (or RT of the fluid), m2 is the age variance, m3 the age skewness, m4 the age kurtosis, etc.} The moment equations of the age distribution were integrated into the solver by including a set of scalarTransport functions in the OpenFOAM case-control dictionary.

-We computed the first moment of the distribution function ($m1$), that is, is the RT of the fluid, as well as its standard deviation $ \sigma = \sqrt{m_2 - m_1^2}$.
+We computed the first moment of the distribution function ($m1$), that is, the RT of the fluid, as well as its standard deviation $ \sigma = \sqrt{m_2 - m_1^2}$.
 We then used these variables to define the normalized first moment

 which has a bimodal distribution inside the LAA \cite{duenas2021comprehensive}.
 This bimodality allows for automatically selecting a patient-specific threshold to delineate stagnant volumes, that is, the value of $M_1$ corresponding to its minimum probability valley between the two modes.